shridhar1504/PeerLoanKart-Loan-Fraud-Detection-Datascience-Project/README.md

 `Key issues` - Ensure NPAs are lower – meaning PeerLoanKart wants to be very diligent in giving loans to borrower
 ## Solution Approach :
+The aim is to create a model that will help predict whether a borrower will pay the loan or not.
+The main focus is on Lower NPA (Non Performing Asset) to creating the model.
+## Observation :
+The following observations were made during the project period.
+* The dataset of historical loan data from PeerLoanKart is a valuable resource for loan repayment prediction.
+* A variety of classification algorithms can be used to predict loan repayment status.
+* The model performance can be improved by using Feature Engineering and Hyperparameter tuning.
+#### Fields in dataset